 The microbial safety of food impacts consumers nationally and internationally.
-My research uses tools of biotechnology to address questions of survival and virulence of foodborne pathogens.
 More so than many other disciplines food microbiology is in continual flux; new pathogens emerge, long recognized pathogens re-emerge as problems, and consumer demands change.
-Research emphasis is in the areas of microbial safety of fresh fruits and vegetables and antimicrobial resistance of foodborne pathogens.
+My research focuses on enhancing the microbial safety of food to improve human health.